Ylvauk/Django-Spotify/README.md

 ```

-Hey, that's our first look at DTL template tags, block & endblock, enclosed within the template tag delimiters {% %}.
+Hey, that's our first look at DTL template tags, `block` & `endblock`, enclosed within the template tag delimiters {% %}.

-Whenever another template extends this base.html, that other template's {% block content %} will replace the same block in base.html.
+Whenever another template extends this base.html, that other template's `{% block content %}` will replace the same block in base.html.

 ### 2. Refactor Home.html to extend base.

 To see inheritance in action we will refactor Home.html.

-In main_app/templates/base.html:
+In main_app/templates/main_app/base.html:

 ```
 {% extends 'base.html' %}